SM2A/University_Projects/README.md

 # University Projects

-This repositoru contains all of my projects in courses that I took at University of Tehran
+This repository contains all of computer assignments at University of Tehran